 New Day Dairy GuestBarn

 What is it: Just prior to this whole 2020, nutty year, I’d reserved a stay at this utterly charming guest barn (sorry, I couldn’t resist).
-But, I had to cancel, so I can’t give you first-person reviews of it.
+A year later, my family finally got to stay in the GuestBarn and it was a highlight of the summer.
+We still talk about the calves!

 I can tell you is that, yes, it’s on a working dairy farm.
 You can rent the whole barn — which is the best option for families — or just one of the rooms.
 A tour of the barn is included.